robcarver17/pysystemtrade/docs/data.md

 Specific data sources

-- Mongo / Parquet / Arctic
+- MongoDB / Parquet / Arctic
     - `mongoDb`: Connection to a MongoDB database specifying port, database name and hostname.
 Usually created by a `dataBlob`, and the instance is used to create various `mongoConnection`
     - `mongoConnection`: Creates a connection (combination of database and specific collection) that is created inside object like `mongoPositionLimitData`, using a `mongoDb`
     - `mongoData`: Provides a common abstract interface to MongoDB, assuming the data is in dicts.
 Has different classes for single or multiple keys.